Rule of thirds in photography composition

 What about the horizontal lines?

-Like the name suggests – they’re great for when the horizon is in the picture.
-Don’t be tempted to place the horizon in the centre of the image.
-This risks creating a dull composition.
+Like the name suggests, they’re great for when the horizon is in the picture.
+Don’t be tempted to place the horizon in the centre of the image as it risks creating a dull composition.

 In this image 2 composition tools have been used: rule of thirds and leading lines.
 The rails and the pavement slabs act as leading lines to direct the viewer to the subject.

 So, we’ve talked about the vertical lines and the horizontal lines.